Auto-generated

 3.4.2.3 Words-in-Noise (NIH Toolbox Noise Comparison)

 The connectivity values were derived from partial correlation matrices computed across the N = 371 subsample, reflecting direct functional coupling between ROIs with shared variance removed.
-The prediction model itself was fitted using linear correlation between the connectivity predictor matrix and the behavioural outcome variable.
+As behavioural scores were not normally distributed, Spearman’s rank correlation was used to identify predictive edges.
+A linear regression model was then fitted to predict behavioural performance from the summary connectivity score of each subject.
 Separate models were computed for the ventral ROIs subset and the dorsal ROIs subset, enabling predictions specific to the streams.

-We evaluated model performance using K-fold cross-validation (K = 371, leave-one-out, as the primary analysis; K = 10 for comparison), providing an R value (correlation) as the indicator of predictive accuracy.
+We evaluated model performance using leave-one-out cross-validation (K = effective N per task after exclusions; see Sections 3.4.2.1–3.4.2.2), providing an R value as the indicator of predictive accuracy.
 A significance threshold of p < 0.05 was applied for all tasks.

 4.0 Results

 All z-scores reported below are from partial correlation analyses unless otherwise stated.
+Effect sizes are reported as , the mean partial correlation coefficient across subjects.
 Full correlation results are discussed only where they show meaningful contrasts compared to the partial correlation pattern.

 4.1 Global Connectivity Patterns